No. All organizations in the DART Network are politically non-partisan.

 DART hires a full-time National Training Coordinator, marking a dramatic increase in its capacity to develop organizing skills among local leaders.
 In time, DART expands its annual training roster to its present schedule including: a Five-Day Orientation Workshop, an annual Clergy Conference, an Advanced Leader Training Institute, as well as regular local training workshops.

 DART accepts an invitation to explore organizing in Virginia where an organization in Richmond is founded.

-DART successfully launches the DART Organizers Institute to identify and train professional community organizers.
+DART successfully launches the DART Organizers Institute to train professional community organizers.
 DART ultimately adds the Organizers Institute as a major element in its annual strategic plan.